Substance Use Disorder Counseling For Mental Health

 Online therapy is a viable option if an individual doesn’t want to meet in person.
 Individuals can connect with a licensed professional from their home without a commute, often at a more affordable price than in-person treatment.

-Many halfway houses and correctional facilities are willing to accept proof of substance use counseling with an online provider who has a Master’s degree or Bachelor’s degree in their field.
+Many halfway houses and correctional facilities are willing to accept proof of substance use disorder counseling with an online provider who has a Master’s degree or Bachelor’s degree in their field.

 Takeaway